User Review( vote)

 In this case, the air speed and volume was sufficient to displace the air in the blueberry canopy and replace it with spray-laden air with minimal blow-through.
 Combined with an appropriate spray volume and distribution over the boom, the results were excellent coverage and high efficiency.

 When considering a new sprayer, consider the size of the canopy you want to spray, as well as the area of the planting.
-A small fan often means a small tank, and that translates to more frequent refills, but the improvement in coverage and reduction in blow-through is well worth it.
-Plus, perhaps you can mow your alleys while you spray!
+A small fan often means a small tank, and while that might translate to more frequent refills the reduction in blow-through (and reduction in wasted spray) is well worth it.
+Plus, reduced compaction, less physical contact with delicate berry crops and perhaps you can claw back some time by mowing your alleys while you spray.

-Thanks to George Hamilton (UNH Cooperative Extension), Kitt Plummer (Durocher Farm), Kerry Hoffman-Richards (Penn State Pesticide Education Program) and Chazzbo Media for helping to make the following video:’
+Thanks to George Hamilton, Kitt Plummer (Durocher Farm), Kerry Hoffman-Richards and Chazzbo Media for helping to make the following video:’